agc93/project-sicario/docs/content/en/advanced/input.md

 weight: 51
 ---

 For some more complex cases, you might need to get user input to control how your patches are applied or change the values you're using in your patches.
-For this reason, Sicario supports  some basic input types that will be shown to users when they enable your mod in a build process.
+For this reason, {{< shortName >}} supports  some basic input types that will be shown to users when they enable your mod in a build process.

 ## Defining Inputs